 So the majority of TVs in this size bracket are now from the LED side of the wall, and that's not necessarily a bad thing.
 LED TVs these days are brighter than plasmas, they're thinner and there's a lot more variety on show.

 So here's our selection of the best 46-inch, 47-inch and now also 48-inch TVs for your perusal.

 The 2D and 3D high def images impress on the 48-inch UE48H6700.
 It's a slight upgrade on the UE48H6400 below and the bigger price is all about the picture.
 The provision of both Freeview HD and Freesat HD tuners is good value, and so is the new concept for a remote control, though the standard remote provided is both small and, at times, unreliable.
 Confusingly, the massive-sounding quad core processor inside doesn't appear to speed-up navigation of the nevertheless excellent user interface.
 Overall it's a good value step-up set that will appeal most of all to those after some exacting picture quality, such as film fans, but you'll need a separate sound system.

 A great all-round TV for a very attractive price

-The UE48H6400 sees the new penchant for direct LED-backlit LCD panels pay off handsomely, with the great black levels and contrast the highlights on this fast-working TV.
+The UE48H6400 is a tad cheaper than the H6700 above but still sees the new penchant for direct LED-backlit LCD panels pay off handsomely, with the great black levels and contrast the highlights on this fast-working TV.

 Ultimately, the quad core processor, intense detail and fantastic blacks levels make the first-ever 48-inch TV we've reviewed a winner.
 A fine example of a direct LED-backlit LCD TV, the UE48H6400 has contrast and black levels to spare, while both upscaling and smart TV impress, too.